tripal/tripal_elasticsearch/README.md

 For more details, go to https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/_quickstart.html.

 # Connecting to Elasticsearch Servers
 The Tripal Elasticsearch module allows connections to local and remote servers.
 Your local connection is the server for your own site: you will be able to manage your indices and the details of this cluster.
-Note that your Elasticsearch server need not be hosted alongside your Tripal site: local means that is the service that indexes and searches your **this Tripal site**.
-Remote connections allow you to connect to other websites and include their search results on your own.
+Note that your Elasticsearch server need not be hosted alongside your Tripal site: local means that is the service that indexes and searches **your Tripal site**.
+Remote connections allow you to connect to other websites and include their search results on your Tripal site.
 Remote services are managed on their respective sites.

 ## Connect to your local Elastic cluster

 Go to `http://[your-tripal-site-domain]/admin/tripal/extension/tripal_elasticsearch` and enter the host and port of your elastic cluster.
 Make sure that the Server Type radio button is set to **local**.
-For example, the image below shows that the Elastic is running on the same host as the Tripal site, and the port is 9203.
+For example, the image below shows that the Elastic server is running on the same host as the Tripal site, and the port is 9203.

 ![connect to elastic](images/elastic_search_connect.png)